Roy Dyckhoff

-Roy Dyckhoff (March 4, 1948 – August 23, 2018) was a British mathematician, logician and computer scientist who worked in logic and proof theory in the Department of Pure Mathematics and later Computer Science at the University of St Andrews.
-He is most well known for his discovery in 1992 of a terminating sequent calculus for intuitionistic propositional logic.
+Roy Dyckhoff (4 March 1948 – 23 August 2018) was a British mathematician, logician and computer scientist who worked in logic and proof theory in the Department of Pure Mathematics and later Computer Science at the University of St Andrews.
+He is known for his discovery in 1992 of a terminating sequent calculus for intuitionistic propositional logic.
 His Erdős number was 3.

 Early life and education

-Roy Dyckhoff was born on March 4, 1948, in Manchester, to Eric Bernard Charles Dyckhoff, a solicitor, and Muriel Edith Turner.
-He had an older sister, Elisabeth Mary.
-His mother died on October 6, 1955, when he was only seven years old.
+Roy Dyckhoff was born on 4 March 1948, in Manchester, to Eric Bernard Charles Dyckhoff, a solicitor, and Muriel Edith Turner.
+He had an older sister.
+His mother died on 6 October 1955, when he was seven years old.
 Later remarrying in 1959, his father ran the law firm Dyckhoff and Johnson in Cheadle and founded the Cheadle Civic Society.
-Eric's collection of London and North Western Railway handbills and correspondences are kept at the John Rylands Research Institute and Library.

-Raised in Cheshire, he spent his youth at the prestigious boarding school Winchester College.
-As a student at Winchester College, Dyckhoff grew an interest in church bell-ringing, joining a group of ringers there.
-Roy spent a year programming punch-cards at English Electric Leo Marconi.
-This experience convinced him to pursue a career in academia instead of industry.
-Enrolling in an undergraduate program at King's College, Cambridge in 1966, he studied Mathematics but also spent a year attending only lectures in Middle Eastern studies.
+Raised in Cheshire, he spent his youth at boarding school Winchester College.
+Dyckhoff grew an interest in church bell-ringing, joining a group of ringers there.
+Dyckhoff spent a year programming punch-cards at English Electric Leo Marconi.
+Enrolling in an undergraduate program at King's College, Cambridge in 1966, he studied mathematics but also spent a year attending only lectures in Middle Eastern studies.
 During his time at King's College, he rang a peal at Trumpington with a band of first year students.

 After receiving his undergraduate degree, he pursued further studies at New College, Oxford, completing a DPhil in Mathematics in 1974.
 His dissertation, Topics in General Topology: Bicategories, Projective Covers, Perfect Mappings and Resolutions of Sheaves, was supervised by Peter J. Collins and Dana Scott.
 He was later appointed Fellow of Magdalen College, Oxford.